itswebny/universal-navigation/yammer-announcement.md

 Please check the README.md file (visible below files) for new information.
 Given the timeframe, we will be updating the FAQ and code in real time.

-Links for questions and feedback are listed under "BETA Comment Period" here: https://github.com/nys-its/universal-navigation#beta-comment-period.
+We encourage you to post general questions on Yammer, and please check the main spreadsheet for questions from the ALPHA period.
+Feedback will be added to the sheet as needed.
+Links for questions and feedback are listed under "BETA Comment Period" here: https://github.com/nys-its/universal-navigation#beta-comment-period

-If you don't have access to the repository, please send an email to kevin.luddy@its.ny.gov and luke.charde@its.ny.gov.